Getting Started at Southeast Community College

 Courses that don’t meet our criteria may be transferred in as an elective based on a review by the program director or department chair.
 Examples include courses short on credit hours, short on content, or not an exact match to an existing course with SCC.

 Once the evaluation has been completed, students will be mailed a copy of the transfer evaluation report.
-Questions on how the transferred courses fit the student’s program of study should be directed to the student’s advisor.
+Questions on how the transferred courses fits the student’s program of study should be directed to the student’s advisor.

 The Nebraska Transfer Initiative

-Students have become increasingly interested in beginning their education at Southeast Community College and transferring to another institution to earn a four-year degree.
+Students have become increasingly interested in beginning their education at Southeast Community College and transferring to another institution to earn a higher degree.
 SCC strives to make the transfer process as seamless as possible by maintaining special cooperative programs and transfer agreements with many colleges and universities.

 It is important for students to know whether the courses in which they are registering meet the degree requirements of the institution to which they intend to transfer.
 Transfer planning starts with initial registration at SCC and continues until the student’s graduation.